Warxim/deluder/README.md

 ![python: 3.9](https://img.shields.io/badge/python-3.9-0?labelColor=383b53&color=737dde)

 Deluder is a tool for intercepting traffic of proxy unaware applications.
-It is based on [Frida](https://frida.re/) and uses dynamic instrumentation to intercept communication in common networking libraries.
+It is based on [Frida](https://frida.re/) and uses dynamic instrumentation to intercept communication in common networking libraries on multiple platforms.

 Deluder was primarily designed to work with [PETEP (PEnetration TEsting Proxy)](https://github.com/Warxim/petep), but can also be used as a standalone utility for traffic interception.

 ## Networking Libraries
-Since Deluder is based on dynamic instrumentation, there is a need for custom scripts for each networking library (e.g. Winsock, OpenSSL).
+Since Deluder is based on dynamic instrumentation, there is a need for custom scripts for each networking library (e.g. Winsock, OpenSSL, GnuTLS).

 Currently, Deluder support the following libraries out of the box:
-- WinSock (ws2_32.dll)
+- WinSock (ws2_32.dll, wsock32.dll)
   - send
   - sendto
   - recv